rero/rero21.ch/content/post/le-catalogage-setoffe.en.md

 slug: le-catalogage-setoffe
 ---

-A new sprint ends for {{< smallcaps "rero ils" >}} with a version full of new features.
+A new sprint ends for RERO ILS with a version full of new features.
 Thanks to an increasingly stable technical foundation, the development team can now focus on user-oriented functionality.
 The full release notes are available as usual on Github: [`v0.10.0`][1].

 <!--more-->